jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

   neither the skills nor the mandate to defend their decisions against propaganda by entrenched interests that benefit from the status quo;

-* A remarkable vulnerability to majoritarian abuses of power;
+* Vulnerability to majoritarian abuses of power;

-* The ability of demagogues to entirely subvert the system by rigging democratic institutions once they gain positions of power.
+* The ability of elected officials to subvert the system by rigging democratic institutions once they gain positions of power.

 Many of these problems have been the signal signs of poorly